anilkishore/NYCSchools/README.md

-On the right is the code structure to show modularity best practices to keep things isolated and do one or minimal things per component.
+On the right is the code structure to show modularity best practices to keep things isolated and have minimal complexity per component.
 Implementation and reasoning is as follows.

-* UI / Viewa
+1. UI / View
-   1. fsdf
+   * Interacts with simple data objects and View Models
-* Model
+2. Model
+   * Data objects holding properties to set on views with minimal processing
-* ViewModel
+3. ViewModel
+   * Bridge between data sources and Views
-* Data
+   * Data source is conveniently abstracted in `Repository`

+Further, the code is split by features to further isolate unrelated code.
+For this app, network calls using OkHttp library, DB and data observers using Room and LiveData (part of Android Jetpack) are used.

+More possible features but less important for this initial challenge
+1. Network loading states, 2.
+Visually pleasing UI, 3.
+Search functionality, 4.
+Offline functionality etc.